Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 }
 ```

-Like I said, the implementation is deliberately simple for now.
-We aren't
+The implementation is deliberately simple for now.
+We aren't even handling
-even handling debounce or cancellation, but you might see how you would go
+debounce or cancellation, but you might see how you'd implement them.
-about implementing them.

 ## A Brief Intermission For Refactoring

 I don't know about you, but we've only written a couple states so far and I'm
 already feeling like that `Drawing` trait will turn into a massive interface
 pretty quickly.
+Every time we need to interact with the drawing we need to add
+more methods, and as the proverb goes, *"The bigger the interface, the weaker
+the abstraction"*.

-The way I see it, our `Drawing` (the interface a `State` can use to interact
+Our `Drawing` interface (the interface a `State` can use to interact with the
+outside world) also seems to have a bit of an identitiy crisis on its hands.
+Despite being called a `Drawing`, this interface comes across as something
-with the outside world) is something which gives us access to the ECS's
+which gives us access to the ECS's [`specs::World`][specs-world], has a
-[`specs::World`][specs-world], has a `Viewport` representing which part of
+`Viewport` representing which part of the drawing is being displayed,
-the drawing is being displayed, the `UndoRedoBuffer`, and maybe some knobs
+contains the `UndoRedoBuffer`, and maybe some knobs and levers for
-and levers for communicating with the UI (e.g. to request that the canvas
+communicating with the UI (e.g. to request that the canvas gets redrawn).
-gets redrawn).

 Using this interpretation, the current `Drawing` trait seems a little...
 confused.